Rules

 Conference Income

 Players may collect income shown on all university tokens in their conference.
+After conference income is collected, then conferences will adjust as per conference realignment rules.

 Competition